CEI-lab/ece3400-2017/docs/schedule.md

 Week 13:
 * *Work on milestone 4*
 * Nov 13th, Mon: Power and batteries for IPS
-* Nov 15th, Wed: Cornell Engineering Career Center (Christa Downey)
+* Nov 15th, Wed: Alternative approaches to IPS
-* Nov 17th, Fri: In-class assessment of websites.
-Deadline @8am: The websites will be graded for contents on milestone 4
+* Nov 17th, Fri: Alternative approaches to IPS

 Week 14:
 * *Work on final system*
-* Nov 20th, Mon: Alternative approaches to IPS
+* Nov 20th, Mon: In-class assessment of websites.
+Deadline @8am: The websites will be graded for contents on milestone 4
 * Nov 22nd, Wed: Thanksgiving recess
 * Nov 24th, Fri: Thanksgiving recess